judyz94/habit-tracker/README.md

 5. **Create DB in MySQL**

-   The default name in the .env.example is "habitracker"
+   The default name in the .env.example is "habit_tracker"

 6. **Generate the application key**